nikhilRP/wulfric/README.md

 # Wulfric
-Data science algorithms in Java
+Data science algorithms in Java.
 Include the repo in other projects using steps below.

 Step 1: Add repository to the POM: